 When you hear “toxic person,” it almost certainly brings a person or two to mind from your past or present.
 All of us have had – or still have – people in our lives that we’ve realized aren’t good for us, often pulling us into emotionally charged drama that seems persistent and unresolvable.

-Relationships with toxic people can be very difficult.
+Relationships with toxic people can be very difficult but they can be even more difficult when you are fighting cancer.
 You don’t often realize initially that the person might be a toxic influence on you, even after the negativity compounds on your shoulders.
 You probably feel like they need you, and they may tell you and remind you of that idea on a regular basis.
 And you probably think of yourself as a good person–someone who sticks by their friends even when they sometimes bring emotional unhealthiness into your life.

 On top of that, they tend to be expert manipulators, sensitive to your reactions and mannerisms and quick to turn the situation on you.